What You Need to Know About Sailing in Vanuatu

 5 Quick Tips for Sailing in Vanuatu

-- Give yourself plenty of time to clear in and out within usual Government working hours (Monday to Friday, from 8 am to 5 pm - be aware of public holidays LINK#TTD024.
+2. The best time to clear in and out is within usual Government working hours (Monday to Friday, from 8 am to 5 pm - be aware of public holidays).
+There are extra fees for clearing in/out on weekends.

 Where to Sail in Vanuatu

-Find out more about the different islands in The Best Islands to Visit in Vanuatu LINK#TT022.
+Find out more about the different islands in The Best Islands & Provinces to Visit in Vanuatu.

 Vanuatu can be included in South Pacific sailing itineraries, where most yachts approach from New Caledonia, Fiji or other Pacific islands.
-The journey from Nouméa to Vanuatu is approximately one to two days - see sailing times in How Long Does it Take to Sail to Vanuatu LINK#T048.
+The journey from NoumƩa to Vanuatu is approximately one to two days - see sailing times in How Long Does it Take to Sail to Vanuatu.

 Sailing to Efate (Port Vila)